ziberna/python-speak/README.md

 That means nobody in the chat room can use them.
 It does not matter if the sender is using PythonSpeak or not, because the code is checked on receive.
+BlacklistedError is raised when someone tries to use any of the blacklisted modules.

 Try it